-All students complete this program prior to enrolment in Year 11 studies.
+All students must complete this program prior to enrolment in Year 11 studies.
+The school will organise a time for students to complete this program.

 For more information, go to the NESA website (www.educationstandards.nsw.edu.au) and click on the HSC: All my own work icon.